Kinshasa General Hospital

-Kinshasa General Hospital is a hospital in Kinshasa, Democratic Republic of Congo.
-Before the ousting of President Mobutu Sese Seko it was known as Mama Yemo Hospital after the president's mother.
+Kinshasa General Hospital (French: Hôpital Général de Kinshasa) is a hospital located in the Gombe commune of Kinshasa, Democratic Republic of Congo.
+Before the ousting of President Mobutu Sese Seko, it was known as Mama Yemo Hospital after the president's mother.
 The 2000-bed hospital registers over 3,000 consultations daily.
 It was one of the first places where AIDS was observed.

 History

 Prior to independence from Belgium, the country had one of the best-regarded hospital systems on the continent - albeit one that was limited almost entirely to the white population.
 Doctors at the hospital recall a time when patients were transferred from South Africa to Kinshasa for a higher level of care.